deepfryed/swift-db-postgres/README.md

 #### EventMachine.watch

-Similar to above example, you can use EventMachine.watch on the file descriptor returned by `Swift::DB::Postgres::Result#fileno`
+Similar to above example, you can use `EventMachine.watch` on the file descriptor returned by `Swift::DB::Postgres#fileno`

 See https://www.rubydoc.info/github/eventmachine/eventmachine/EventMachine.watch